-When needed, the IRB meets to discuss its business and conduct a full board review of protocols that meet the review criteria.
+Only protocols with high risks need the IRB to conduct a Full-board Review at its meeting.
 In general, the IRB meeting date is the 2nd Thursday during the regular semesters.
 The IRB typically does not meet during the summer or winter break.
-In order for the IRB to have sufficient time to review such protocol, please make sure that the entire protocol package including all relevant appendices with "reviewable" quality is submitted via IRBNet no later than the following deadline.
+In order for the IRB to have sufficient time to conduct full-board review at its meeting, please make sure that the entire protocol package including all relevant appendices with "reviewable" quality is submitted via IRBNet no later than the following deadline.

 for Full Board Review

 |Aug 21, 2020||Sept 18, 2020||Oct 23, 2020||Nov 20, 2020||Jan 22, 2021||Feb 19, 2021||Mar 19, 2021||April 23, 2021|